 Will your LLC be selling goods to customers in Nevada?
 If so, sales tax will be due.
 You can register online with the Nevada DOT or download the paper form to mail.
 Once you have successfully registered, each business location owned where your LLC’s goods are sold will receive a sales tax permit.
 The DOT will exact a “combined sales and use tax” periodically throughout the calendar year, and this tax can be paid online through the DOT system.

 One other type of Nevada LLC tax to consider is the commerce tax.
 This is a tax placed on the privilege of doing business within the state of Nevada and applies to any Nevada LLC whose gross annual taxable revenue exceeds a certain amount.
 If your LLC owes a commerce tax, it will be paid directly to the Nevada DOT.

 Most filings are available via Nevada’s online business portal, SilverFlume, and will be processed the same day they are filed for no additional charge.
 You do have the option to pay more for expedited processing.

 Nevada LLCs can be formed under several possible tax structures.
-Many new business owners opt to set up under the default status because this allows profits to pass through the LLC directly to the members.
+Many new business owners opt to set up under the default status because this allows profits to pass through the LLC directly to the members without first being taxed at the business level.
 Under a structure like this, you would only pay income taxes on your own personal tax return.
-Nevada is one of seven states that does not currently levy a personal income tax, so this is beneficial.
+Nevada is one of several states that does not currently levy a personal income tax, so this is beneficial.